 As a consequence, data protection has become a top priority for many companies.
 When developing their cybersecurity strategies, organizations don’t just have to define what sensitive data means to them in the context of their sector and national legal framework, but must also consider the three different states data can find itself in:

-- Data at rest is static data stored on hard drives that is archived or not often accessed or modified.
+- Data at rest: static data stored on hard drives that is archived or not often accessed or modified.

-- Data in use refers to data that is frequently updated by multiple users within a network and is very much active.
+- Data in use: data that is frequently updated by multiple users within a network and is very much active.

-- Data in motion on the other hand is data that is being transferred outside the network and subject to third party services whose security cannot be guaranteed.
-Most Data Loss Prevention solutions address the dangers data in motion faces from breaches and human error during its transit.
+- Data in transit: data that is being transferred outside the network and subject to third-party services whose security cannot be guaranteed.

-Solutions such as Endpoint Protector, through its eDiscovery module, can scan data at rest stored on employees’ endpoints for sensitive data based on predefined or custom content, file name or particular compliance profiles.
-Based on the results, it can then encrypt or delete the data to protect from potential breaches.
-It offers a way to control sensitive information on employees’ computers remotely, removing it when access to it is no longer desirable and acting as an additional layer of security in data management.
+Using content inspection and contextual scanning, DLP tools can also search for sensitive data based on predefined or custom content, file name, or particular compliance profiles in hundreds of file types stored locally on employees’ computers.
+Based on the results, remediation actions can be taken.
+The sensitive data found can be encrypted or deleted to ensure that it is not stolen or misused.
+DLP solutions offer a way of controlling sensitive information on employees’ computers remotely, removing it when access to it is no longer desirable, and acting as an additional layer of security in data management.

 It is clear that protecting only one type of data, whether in motion or in use or both and ignoring data at rest can lead to disastrous consequences.
 It is therefore essential that companies look for all-inclusive solutions that deal with all sensitive data, no matter what state it finds itself in.

 Looking to protect data at rest?
 Check out our Data at Rest Encryption solution.